Updated May 2026 by Abhi Singh

 Ready to Talk About Your Next Move?

-Whether you are buying your first home in Auburn, selling in Puyallup, or trying to figure out the right time to make a move in Bonney Lake, I will pull the latest comps and walk you through the numbers.
+Whether you are buying your first home in Kent, selling in Puyallup, looking at condos in Renton, or trying to figure out the right time to make a move in Bonney Lake, I will pull the latest comps and walk you through the numbers.
 No pressure, no sales pitch.

 Call or text: 253-408-1985